 Detecting a Privilege Escalation Incident in Linux

 In today’s technology landscape, most web servers use a Linux distribution.
-However, in older Linux versions, hackers particularly exploit the Copy-on-Write (CoW) mechanism to turn read-only mappings into writable formats.
-With the help of the Dirty Copy-on-Write privilege escalation exploit hackers can gain root access to the system.
+However, hackers exploit the Copy-on-Write (CoW) mechanism in older Linux versions to turn read-only mappings into writable formats.
+With the help of the Dirty Copy-on-Write privilege escalation exploit, hackers can gain root access to the system.
 Such attacks can be detected and avoided by keeping an upgraded Linux Kernel while following Linux security best practices.
 On the other hand, modern Linux systems use an upgraded Kernel with updated security features and are considered substantially less susceptible to Dirty CoW attacks.

 Protecting Applications from Privilege Escalation

 Threat actors use a combination of different types of privilege escalation to carry out a full-blown attack.
 This requires organizations to embrace multiple strategies and tools for holistic security equally.
 Since gaining access to a regular user account is the first step in privilege escalation, identity & account management controls go a long way in keeping attacks at bay.

 Web Application Servers are preferred attack surface entry points – since, once infiltrated, a privilege escalation attack can remotely gain administrative access to sensitive information stored centrally.
 This breach in the application security makes it easy to infiltrate the system using connections to critical components such as other connected web applications, user management interfaces, and databases.

 Application Programming Interfaces (APIs)